Quality You Can Trust

 What is an Annual Fuel Utilization Efficiency Rating?

 AFUE stands for Annual Fuel Utilization Efficiency and refers to the measurement of the energy input that is converted to heat (BTUs).
 When it comes to a system’s AFUE ratings, the higher the rating, the more efficiently your furnace will operate.
 For example, if your furnace has an AFUE rating of 80%, this means that the system will effectively fuel the usable heat while wasting the remaining 20%.

 A high-efficient furnace will typically have a rating between 90 to 97 percent.
-A high AFUE will best ensure that your furnace runs effectively, and saves you money on your monthly bill in the long run.
+A high AFUE will best ensure that your furnace runs effectively and save you money on your monthly bill in the long run.

 When it comes to replacing your furnace, there are many options to choose from.
-Our experienced technicians can help you find a furnace that is the right size for your home that offers the energy-efficiency you desire.
-We offer furnace installation and replacement services in states such as New Jersey, Pennsylvania, Delaware, and Maryland.
-Once we select a replacement system, we’ll get right to work replacing your old furnace with your new one.
+Our experienced technicians can help you find a furnace that is the right size for your home and offers the energy efficiency you desire.
+We provide innovative furnace replacement and installation services in locations such as Dover, Trenton, Allentown, Columbia, Dover, Bethlehem, Edison, and Columbia.
+Our technicians will get right to work replacing your old furnace with your new one.

 Updates to the Regional HVAC Equipment Efficiency and Testing Standards

 Effective January 1, 2023, the U.S. Department of Energy (DOE) will update its efficiency and testing standards for residential and commercial HVAC equipment.
 All regulatory changes will differ by product type and region.
 Since the updated standards will result in price increases across all HVAC contractors, now is the time to buy the equipment you need for your home or business.